For Parents and Family Members

 - The Healthy Student – A Parent's Guide to Preparing Teens for the College Years.
-The Society for Adolescent Medicine has a wonderful resource for parents and guardians whose son or daughter is about to go off to college.
-"The Healthy Student – A Parent's Guide to Preparing Teens for the College Years" is available in English (pdf).
+The Society for Adolescent Health and Medicine has a wonderful resource for parents and guardians whose son or daughter is about to go off to college.
+"The Healthy Student – A Parent's Guide to Preparing Teens for the College Years" is available as a (pdf).
 It covers a range of issues, including the importance of talking with your student, independence and confidentiality, health insurance and health records, prescription medications and first aid supplies.

 Books for Parents of College Students